JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 It must match the tenant associated with this subscription.
 Please use correct authority to get the token."
 ```

-From the above output, you can parse the tenant id e.g. `33e01921-4d64-4f8c-a055-5bdaffd5e33d`.
+From the above output, you can parse the tenant id e.g.,

+`33e01921-4d64-4f8c-a055-5bdaffd5e33d`

-Each of the tenant ids are then used to get more information about the tenant:
+Each of the tenant ids are then used to get more information about the tenant using Graph API:

 ```powershell
 $tenantResponse = Invoke-AzRestMethod `